DaGo85/recipe-app/README.md

 ## Room for Improvement

+- Add comment-section
+- Add vote-section
+- Pagination in backend
+- Better search algorithmen
+- Better ingredients options with weight etc
+- Favourite lists

-- There is a lot of room for improvment at the moment, because its still in work.
+There are a lot of more options for improvements.

 ## Contact